My mind is too busy to meditate….

 When you have to get up extra early to travel, it works to bring ear plugs and do your daily mediation as your plane is taking off or when your train is pulling out of the station.
 You might also opt for a guided audio meditation on travel days.

 What’s important when you’re getting started is to practice every day.
 It can be a short practice.
 It can be guided.
 It doesn’t have to be seated meditation; it can be a body scan.
 The important thing is to cultivate the habit of tuning in every day.

 It helps to practice at the same time every day so meditation becomes part of your daily routine.

 It’s important to be gentle with yourself, flexible, and realistic (rather than self-critical) about how much time you can spare on certain days.

 Finally, having an intention to meditate, understanding why you are meditating, can help you cut through these and other obstacles that may arise.

 For me, the simple understanding that meditating is the most important thing I do every day powers my practice.

 *Ganesh, shown in the photo, is the beloved Hindu deity who is worshipped as the remover of obstacles.
-When we practice, we remove the obstacles in our awareness – the limiting beliefs or egoic tendencies – that prevent or hinder us from knowing ourselves at being, consciousness and bliss, and that hinder our expansion.
+When we practice, we remove the obstacles, the limiting beliefs or egoic tendencies, that prevent us from knowing ourselves as being, consciousness, and bliss.